-When the debugger encounters a C function or assembly-level JSR instruction, it stops stepping, executes the function or JSR, and then continues stepping when the called subroutine returns.
+When the debugger encounters a C function or assembly-level subroutine call and then continues stepping when the called subroutine returns.

 In high-level mode, the debugger executes one C source line at a time.
 In assembly-level mode, the debugger executes one microprocessor instruction at a time.